PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 feature system is editable and available for use with any other corpora, as generally described in :ref:`applying_editing_feature`.

+Also note that all created or downloaded corpus files are stored as .corpus in the working directory of PCT.
+Typically, it is “C:\Users\[USER NAME]\Documents\PCT\CorpusTools\CORPUS\” (Windows), or “~/Documents/PCT/CorpusTools/CORPUS” (macOS).
+So you can use a corpus file from another machine if you save it in the right directory.

 .. _download_corpora:

 Using a built-in corpus